axtgr/outmatch/README.md

 ### outmatch(patterns, options?): isMatch

 Takes a single pattern string or an array of patterns and compiles them into a regular expression.
-Returns an isMatch function that takes a sample string as its only argument and returns true if the string matches the patterns.
+Returns an isMatch function that takes a sample string as its only argument and returns true if the string matches the pattern(s).

 ### isMatch(sample): boolean